javatarz/roacm/_posts/2018-07-03-the-science-in-the-art-of-the-showcase-for-distributed-teams.markdown

   - distributed teams
 ---

 Showcases are a key part of our agile ceremonies.
 We showcase our work to our stakeholders for feedback at the end of every iteration.
-And as with every presentation, I believe there is a Science in the Art of the Showcase (for remote teams).
+And as with every presentation, I believe there is a Science in the Art of the Showcase (for distributed teams).

 On one of our recent teams, our showcases had challenges.
 Each of these challenges is a [piece of feedback](http://www.extremeprogramming.org/values.html).
 We added structure to our showcases by running it like [a theatre recording TV shows]((https://en.wikipedia.org/wiki/List_of_theatre_personnel)).